NitaiEdelberg/Ai-Tetris/README.md

 ### Research Process

-To understand how to build the AI, we first reviewed various articles on Tetris AI, including research on heuristic-based strategies and evolutionary algorithms[add references].
+To understand how to build the AI, we first reviewed various articles on Tetris AI, including research on heuristic-based strategies and evolutionary algorithms.
 Additionally, we implemented a human-controlled gameplay mode using keyboard inputs to analyze common strategies.

 Based on our research and manual gameplay, we identified four key board features that are crucial for an effective Tetris-playing AI.
 These features help in evaluating the board state and making informed placement decisions:

 - **Max Height:** This refers to the tallest occupied column on the board.
 A high max height increases the risk of game over, so the AI should aim to minimize it.

 ![Max_Height.png](Resources/Max_Height.png)
 - **Bumpiness:** The sum of height differences between adjacent columns.
 A board with high bumpiness makes it harder to place pieces smoothly, increasing the chances of creating unfillable gaps.

 ![Bumpiness.png](Resources/Bumpiness.png)
 - **Holes:** Empty spaces that are covered by at least one block above them.
 These are particularly problematic since they cannot be cleared until the covering blocks are removed.

 ![Holes.png](Resources/Holes.png)
 - **Number of Cleared Rows:** The number of full lines removed after a piece placement.
 Clearing rows is the primary way to keep the board manageable and earn points.

 By incorporating these features as weights into our GA, we enabled it to make better strategic decisions when selecting placements for new pieces.

-Our program allows the user to play alone, play with the AI player or just watch how the AI optimal player we've found play.

 ![Human_vs_ai.png](Resources/Human_vs_ai.png)

 ---

-## Genetic Algorithm (GA) Implementation Overview
+## Genetic Algorithm Implementation Overview

 Our AI uses Genetic Algorithms (GA) to learn how to play Tetris by continuously improving its decision-making through iterative learning over multiple generations that we are running over serval processing cores (since we didn't have access to GPU).
 The key components of our GA approach are: